Skip to content

 Most backpackers and climbers prefer staying on Tonsai because prices are more reasonable.
 March, April, and May are normally hot and sticky, especially between 11am and 4pm; however, tourism begins to slow down and prices for accommodation go down a bit.

 Though this is considered the “Rainy Season” it certainly doesn’t rain everyday.
 There are fewer people and accommodation is much cheaper.
 Many find this is the optimum time to climb because of cooler temperatures, cheaper accommodation, and no waiting around for routes to open up.
 Remember, there are no guarantees when it comes to weather, high season or low!
+All year is rock climbing Thailand best season!!!

 However with global climate change, seasons are not as defined as they use to be, and has become quite unpredictable.
 A good weather resource is WindGuru and Windy.